 Describe the strengths and needs of the state MCH and CSHCN workforce, including the number, location and full-time equivalents of state and local staff who work on behalf of the state Title V programs.
 Included in this description should be the names and qualifications (briefly described) of senior level management employees who serve in lead MCH-related positions and program staff who contribute to the state’s planning, evaluation, and data analysis capabilities.
 States should also report on the number of parent and family members, including CSHCN and their families, who are on the state Title V program staff and their roles (e.g., paid consultant or volunteer.)
 In addition, states are encouraged to provide additional MCH workforce information which may be available, such as the tenure of the state MCH workforce and projected shifts in the MCH and CSHCN workforce over the five-year reporting period.

-Provide examples of the mechanisms that the state has developed and utilized to promote and provide culturally competent approaches in its services delivery.
+Provide examples of the mechanisms that the state has developed and utilized to promote and provide culturally competent approaches in its service delivery.
 Examples of such activities may include:

 Collect and analyze data according to different cultural groups (e.g. race, ethnicity, language) and use the data to inform program development and service delivery.